facebookresearch/hydra/website/docs/examples/5_config_family/README.md

   type: nesterov
 ```

 But we can also do:
 ```yaml
 defaults:
   - optimizer: nesterov
 ```

-Very similar, but it allow us to do something quiet nice:
+Very similar, but it allows us to do something quite nice:
 ```yaml
 $ python experiment.py optimizer=adam
 optimizer: